yluhelloworld/Search-Ads-Playground/README.md

 ### Query Understanding
 * clean the text by Lucean
-* train word2vector model using ads keywords corpus and use synonyms to generate rewrite query
+* train word2vector model using ads keywords corpus and use synonyms to rewrite query

 ### Query Relevancy Matching
 Ads candiate will first be evaluated and filtered by relevance score.
 Relevance score is to measure how relevant query is to key words in ads.
 Here the relevance score = number of word match query / total number of words in key words.
 For quick retreival of ads infomation, the inverted index of ads keywords were built and store in cache.